saloniraghuwanshi2007-creator/Sales_Insights_Dashboard/README.md

 ## Saloni Raghuwanshi

-Aspiring Data Analyst
+**Aspiring Data Analyst**

 📧 saloniraghuwanshi2007@gmail.com

 🔗 LinkedIn
 https://www.linkedin.com/in/saloni-raghuwanshi-428938366

 ---

-⭐ If you found this project useful, consider giving it a Star.
+⭐ If you found this project helpful, consider giving it a Star!